smudge/decks/railsconf-2022/slides.md

 Yes, that's right, this is a live app, embedded right here in my slide deck.

-It would be ironic if I gave a talk about giving demos and didn't give a quick demo.
+It would be ironic if I gave a talk about giving demos and didn't give at least a quick demo.

 So we can click on this "see performance" link, and there's our fake market simulation.
 And when we log out, we're right back at that splash page.